1. Regulation 883/04

 The EHIC/Certificate covers the cost of the necessary healthcare, which the physician in the respective country deems cannot be postponed until the scheduled return to Croatia.

-Necessary healthcare includes healthcare of chronic or existing illnesses, providing that the purpose of the trip was not to receive treatment (e.g. control of high blood pressure).
+Necessary healthcare includes healthcare of chronic or existing illnesses, providing that the purpose of the trip was not to receive treatment (e.g. control of high blood pressure or chronic drug therapies).
 It also includes healthcare services relating to pregnancy and childbirth, again providing that childbirth was not the aim of the temporary stay abroad.

 Moreover, necessary healthcare services that cannot be postponed include dialysis, oxygen therapy, asthma therapy.
 Still, to utilise these services a person is obliged to make previous arrangements with the healthcare institution in the country where the insured person is travelling to.